kostyden/report-tool/README.md

 ### Test
- - Open and build using Visual Studio solution file Palindrome.sln
+ - Open and build using Visual Studio solution file ReportTool.sln
  - Run tests with any test runner which support NUnit Framework tests

 ### Run